 what I’m wearing

 My hopes in sharing my outfits is that you find some style inspiration in them.
-Whether it’s combining pieces you wouldn’t have thought of, different ways to style one of your favorite things, or even a nudge to just WEAR.
-THE.
-OUTFIT.
+Whether it’s combining pieces you wouldn’t have thought of, different ways to style one of your favorite things, or even a nudge to just WEAR THE OUTFIT.

 My personal style fluctuates week to week, and pretty seasonally, too.
 My style tends to be more boho + eclectic in the summer, preppy in the spring, colorful + edgy in the winter, and classic cozy in the fall.
 But again, it changes frequently depending on what I’m feeling, what I’m seeing, and how inspired I am.
 Some days I feel braver and bolder in my outfit choices than others, and that’s okay.
 Not every outfit has to be a groundbreaking look for the fashion world.
 Sometimes it’s just a good and classic outfit that’s easily replicated.
 I hope to convey a little bit of all of that in this weekly runway roundup.